hamna456/Restaurant-Website-using-React/README.md

 Restaurant Website using React
 =============

 This project is a fully functional responsive restaurant website built using React.
-The website comprises multiple pages and incorporates ncorporates a speech synthesis feature to assist customers in selecting menu items.
+The website comprises multiple pages and incorporates a speech synthesis feature to assist customers in selecting menu items.

 Pages
 ---------------